 Repeat engagement is another advantage of augmented reality technology.
-For example, Pokémon Go users repeatedly playing a game that results in the exposure of the brand among the players.
+For example, Pokémon Go users repeatedly play a game that results in the exposure of the brand among the players.

-Establishing repetitive engagement works as an effective advertising method for businesses, as they only require AR app development cost and other advantages can be reaped by repeated exposure.
+Establishing repetitive engagement works as an effective advertising method for businesses, as they only require AR app development costs and other advantages can be reaped by repeated exposure.

 This kind of interactive strategy acts differently than ‘traditional’ advertising.